IBM-Bluemix-Docs/java/microprofile-cdi.md

 ```
 {: codeblock}

-As it is `@ApplicationScoped`, only one instance will be created.
-In the following, `MyRestEndPoint` is `@RequestScoped`, which means an instance will be created for each request.
-CDI will inject the same `MyBean` instance into each.
+As it is `@ApplicationScoped`, only one instance is created.
+In the following, `MyRestEndPoint` is `@RequestScoped`, which means an instance is created for each request.
+CDI injects the same `MyBean` instance into each.

 ```java
 @RequestScoped